invoiceninja/invoiceninja.github.io/source/docs/self-host.md

  * Ensure the cron scheduler is running (and working) - You can verify it is working by inspecting the ```jobs``` table in the database, it should be empty
  * Inspect the log file /storage/logs/laravel.log for further information.
  * If you are still experiencing issues, turn on advanced logging by adding the following variable to your .env file. ```EXPANDED_LOGGING=true``` then optimize with ```php artisan optimize``` .
 Then attempt the migration again and afterwards inspect the log file in storage/logs/invoiceninja.log

+### libatk.so not loading for Google

+Pdf generation will not working using the inbuilt PDF engine without some subsystem dependencies, please consult this resource for the list of necessary libraries for each supported platform <a href="https://github.com/beganovich/snappdf#headless-chrome-doesnt-launch-on-unix">Snappdf required libraries</a>